bmurrtech/IT_research/proxmox.md

 qm clone 8000 [new_vm_id] --name [vm_name]
 ```

+#### Increase Disk Space
+- By default, the VM will not have much hard drive space unless you chagned the settings prior to saving this template.
+- Therfore, you must add more storage to the VM.
+It's not difficult.
+Navigat to > VM > Hardware > Hard Disk > Disk Action (top, button dropdown) > Resize > Add the desired amount.

+> Note: Decreasing the disk space is more difficult than increasing, so don't give it more than necessary, and you can always increase it later if needed.

 #### SSH to VM
 > Tip: You can always generate or add key pairs to a server via SCP, see [Step 2 of this article](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server#step-2-copying-an-ssh-public-key-to-your-server)

 - If you already know the IP addresses on your network open a Command Prompt (Windows) and type `arp -a` to get a list of IPs on your network.
 - If you need more intel, run [Advance IP Scanner](https://www.advanced-ip-scanner.com/) to locate your new VM by its name to identify the IP address you can use for SSH.